 Our primary goal of the rent-sharing analysis is to determine the ultimate economic incidence of the rents created by football and men's basketball programs.
-We focus on the following potential recipients: (1) non-revenue sports (i.e., women's sports and other men's spots); (2) salaries for coaches and spending on other administrative personnel in the athletic department; and (3) spending on athletic facilities.
+Rent-sharing generally refers to a scenario where profits are shared with workers above and beyond payment of market wages.
+In our setting, we interpret excess revenue generated by football and men's basketball programs as rents, and we study how these rents are shared within the athletic department.
+We focus on the following potential recipients: (1) non-revenue sports (i.e., women's sports and other men's sports); (2) salaries for coaches and spending on other administrative personnel in the athletic department; and (3) spending on athletic facilities.
 We provide background on each of these categories before discussing our data.